ai4life-opencalls/oc_1_project_3/README.md

 This method is more complex but potentially more powerful, as it levereages Segment Anything Model (SAM), once of the most advanced AI model for segmentation.
-We use SAM in two different ways:

-- By adding positive and negative prompts (points) or drawing recangles around the regions we want to exclude from the analysis.
-This is the most straightforward way to use SAM.
-- By using SAM together with Random Forests (similar to Labkit), where several classes need to be labeled with small scribbles.

-(soon)
+We use SAM by providing prompts (positive and negative points, or rectangles) to the model.
+SAM then output masks that can be saved for later use.

+1. In order to limit the number of clicking, we advise to create a stack in Fiji of all your images (e.g. 20).
+2. The second thing is to scale down your images to save computation time and space.
+For instance, if your images are 3074x2048, you can scale them by a factor 0.125 (x8).
+In Fiji, click on `Image > Scale...` and enter the factor in the `X` and `Y` fields.
+3. Save as a tiff stack.
+4. Open napari by entering `napari` in a terminal.
+5.

++ scale at the masks at the end

+(soon to be expanded)

- We recommend to
-perform a quality control to check whether the masks are correct.
+We recommend to perform a quality control to check whether the masks are correct.
 For this, you can either open all images in Fiji and compare them, or used the `quality_control/2_explore_masks.ipynb` notebook.

+### 2c - Pairing SAM embeddings with Random Forest

+This method is more complex but can prove incredibly powerful in guiding SAM towards what we want to obtain.
+Since this is the main tool used in another project, we advise you to look in [OC project 52](https://github.com/ai4life-opencalls/oc_1_project_52) for how to proceed with this method.

+Note that in this case, the goal is still to create masks for the areas we want to exclude!

+1. In order to limit the number of clicking, we advise to create a stack in Fiji of all your images (e.g. 20).
+2. The second thing is to scale down your images to save computation time and space.
+For instance, if your images are 3074x2048, you can scale them by a factor 0.125 (x8).
+In Fiji, click on `Image > Scale...` and enter the factor in the `X` and `Y` fields.
+3. Save as a tiff stack.
+4. Open napari by entering `napari` in a terminal.
+5.

++ scale at the masks at the end

-### 2c - Painting with Labkit
+### 2d - Painting with Labkit

 1. Load all normalized images into Fiji.
 2. By default, the image might be loaded as a z-stack.
 Click on `Image > Properties...`,